Altinn/altinn-studio-docs/content/app/development/process/tasks/signing/_index.en.md

 ### Configure where to store the signature object

 A signature object also requires a dataType where it should be stored once generated.
-This is defined in the `<altinn:signatureDataTyep>` and also needs to be defined in `App/config/applicationmetadata.json`
+This is defined in the `<altinn:signatureDataType>` and also needs to be defined in `App/config/applicationmetadata.json`

 Example of a applicationmetadata.json with a signature datatype named signature: